-With the ever increasing connectivity between servers, networked or grid computing is becoming a natural alternative to either dedicated homogeneous server grids or supercomputers for processing large numbers of jobs with varying John Lawson NASA Ames Research Center lawson@email.arc.nasa.gov priorities and resource requirements.
+With the ever increasing connectivity between servers, networked or grid computing is becoming a natural alternative to either dedicated homogeneous server grids or supercomputers for processing large numbers of jobs with varying priorities and resource requirements.
 However, managing a large, distributed data and job processing system capable of handling multiple resource requirements is a challenging problem, in that many difficulties need to be simultaneously addressed.
 In the presence of heterogeneous servers (e.g., processor speed, memory), jobs with multiple resource requirements (e.g., data access, memory) dynamic environments (e.g., job arrivals do not follow a static distribution) and the presence of disturbances in the system (e.g., failing servers or links) most algorithms designed for a single resource allocation algorithm either do not apply or fail to provide good solutions.